 The elephant footprint is a very popular symbol, usually used exclusively by the "Turkeman" tribe, although it can be found in some Balouchi Rugs.

-It is said the elephant footprint is a wish of strength, and was often weaved by the wives whose husbands were away on long trade journey's.
-This was a message of hope that their husbands footsteps would be as strong and powerful as an elephants.
+It is said the elephant footprint is a wish of strength and was often weaved by the wives whose husbands were away on long trade journey's.
+This was a message of hope that their husbands' footsteps would be as strong and powerful as an elephant.

 Here are some other animal meanings:

 Eagle- good fortune